Introduction

 For now only USB serial is supported.
 Eventually, the idea would be for applets to describe the USB interfaces they need in some init function.
 The scheduler would then create the USB device based on those information.
 And only then start the applets with capabilities to the interfaces they asked for.

 In this section, we will illustrate USB serial usage by walking through the memory_game example.
 The game is essentially an infinite loop of memory questions.
 The player has 3 seconds to memorize a random base32 string (the length is the current level in the game and thus represents the difficulty).
-The player than has 7 seconds to type it back.
+The player then has 7 seconds to type it back.
 On success they go to the next level, otherwise to the previous level.

 The applet has only 2 states across loop iterations: